 That vision is far sexier than the reality however.
 While the level of variety in procedurally generated worlds seems dramatic at first – No Man’s Sky strange creatures look wildly, delightfully odd for a while – over time the obvious similarities between different setpieces start to show through.
 ‘Quadraped that walks like a deer’ becomes a defining trait for dozens of No Man’s Sky’s creatures within hours, and ‘Quadraped that walks like a deer with a tiny head’ and ‘Quadraped that walks like a deer plus tentacles’ quickly start to bleed together.
 Even worse is when your possible actions in that world are dictated by procedural generation – you can only harvest so many plants, hunt so many animals, and explore so many slightly different places before the whole experience gets utterly dull.

 Worlds created by procedural generation inherently lack the unique treasures and sights that make exploring fun, in the real world or a digital one.
 I can still remember the adventures I had as a kid in the forests near my hometown, walking miles to see hidden waterfalls, finding a secret path to a secluded beach, or marveling at trees that are having none of your nonsense today.
-What I don’t remember is each rock that looked different from another tree in obvious but unremarkable ways, which is essentially all that procedural generation offers.
+What I don’t remember is each rock that looked different from another rock, which is essentially all that procedural generation offers.
 It cannot, by design, be any more than the sum of its parts.

 In contrast, games that have more of a human touch do a much better job of offering up one-of-a-kind experiences, because the human minds behind the scenes understand how to create them.
 That doesn’t have to mean overblown, show-stopping cutscenes either – years after playing BioShock I remember finding two skeletons embracing on a mattress with a bottle of pills beside them, and I still smile thinking about the singing vortigaunt I discovered hiding in a toxic waste pipe in Half-Life 2.